dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 1. The [collector endpoint](#endpoint)
 2. The [application ID](#app-id)

-These are generally set as part of the pageview tracking tags e.g.
+These are generally set as part of the pageview tracking tags, before the actual `trackPageView` method is called e.g.

 ```javascript
 <!-- SnowPlow starts plowing -->